rogomes/AI-healthcare-hackathon/README.md

 <img src="figures/logo.png" width="200">

 <img src="figures/team.png" width="400">
 ## Inspiration
-The **AI wonder Girls** team members are experienced data scientists and take great pleasure in contributing to the Healthcare Domain.
+The **AI wonder Girls** team members are experienced data scientists and are passionate about contributing their skills to Healthcare Domain.

 ## What our tool does
-The AI Medical Imaging application is developed with batch inference on the wrist fracture detection, automatic report generation, analytics dashboard, and configuration capabilities.
+The AI Medical Imaging application detects wrist fractures, automatically generates reports and displays an analytics dashboard from adaptable configuration capabilities.

-## How we built it
-The **implementation** of our model was done with *DenseNet121* is pretrained using the *MONAI library* on the given data set for hand images.
-The model is tuned optimized to an accuracy of 80% on the test dataset.
+The **implementation** of our batch inference model uses *DenseNet121*.
+It is an *ImageNet-trained model* using the *MONAI library* on the given data set for wrist fracture images, stored in a database.
+The model is fine-tuned, then optimized to an accuracy of 80% on the test dataset.
 The inference pipeline is developed with batch inference and updated in the database.
-The User interface based on *Streamlit*, is developed with the configuration of database and report features, which are used for analytics.
-The report is automatically generated for each imaging modality exam with *DICOM* features and AI model prediction data.
+The User interface based on *Streamlit* is developed with the configuration of database and report features used for analytics.
+A report for each imaging modality is generated automatically using the extracted *DICOM* features and the AI model prediction.

-## Challenges we ran into
+## Challenges we faced
-- Understanding the radiology bottlenecks, use cases, constraints.
+- Understanding the radiology bottlenecks, use cases, and constraints.
-- Notifications to multiple devices like SMS, email, mobile, desktop as options do not come in a single framework that can be made use of.
+- Creating notifications to multiple devices like SMS, email, mobile, desktop as these communication options do not exist in a single framework that one can use.
+- Ensuring data privacy for patients.

 ## Accomplishments that we're proud of
-- Training a model with 80% accuracy,
+- Training an AI model for fracture classification with 80% accuracy.
-- Inference engine pipeline in Python with batch inference,
+- Developing a pipeline in Python with batch inference.
-- Automatic report generation,
+- Generating Automated medical reports.
-- Application User interface with Streamlit and Python
+- Building an Application User interface with Streamlit and Python.
-- A clear strategy for further development of the tool
+- Envisioning a clear strategy for further development of the tool.

+And participating in the Hackathon!

 <img src="figures/dash.png" width="700">